Classical Electrodynamics of Extended Bodies: Mathematical Review of Classical Electrodynamics

-Now separate the electromagnetic field into a self-field ($\vec{E}_{\rm self}$ and $\vec{B}_{\rm self}$) due to the distribution, and an external field ($\vec{E}_{\rm ext}$ and $\vec{B}_{\rm ext}$) due to other charges elsewhere.
-Assuming the distribution is sufficiently small compared to the variation of the external electromagnetic field, we can immediately integrate terms with the external field, and momentum conservation becomes:
+Now separate the electromagnetic field into a self-field ($\vec{E}_{\rm self}$ and $\vec{B}_{\rm self}$) due to the object itself, and an external field ($\vec{E}_{\rm ext}$ and $\vec{B}_{\rm ext}$) due to other charges outside the object.
+Assuming the distribution is sufficiently small compared to the variation of the external electromagnetic field, we can immediately integrate terms with the external field, and total momentum conservation (the sum of Eq.~\ref{intGeneralMomentumConservation} and Eq.~\ref{intOtherMomentumConservation}) becomes: